Arkleseisure/Arkleseisure.github.io/pages/testing.md

 The first is the correct score: $\frac{C - L}{1 - L}$
 The second is the incorrect score: $\frac{N - \frac{F}{8}}{1-\frac{F}{8}}$

-The correct score evaluates how much more the correct label is predicted when the network prediction is correct, and the incorrect score evaluates how much more the incorrect label that the network predicted is predicted than any other random incorrect label.
+The correct score evaluates the increase in correct label prediction when the network prediction is correct, and the incorrect score evaluates the correct prediction of the incorrect label output by the network, contrasted with other incorrect labels.

-For each of these scores, a score of 1 corresponds to always predicting the correct label, while a score of 0 corresponds to no mechanistic understanding of the network.
+For each of these scores, a score of 1 corresponds to always predicting the label output by the network, while a score of 0 corresponds to no mechanistic understanding of the network.

 ## Prompting for testing
 Test prompting takes place in 2 stages.
 The first is getting the network to make a prediction.
 The second is getting this into a format which we can easily process.